Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Examples Showcasing Our Approach

-\begin{example} \rm Let the $\dfw_1$-hierarchical and free-connex query whose relations have size at most $N$.
+\begin{exa} \rm Consider the $\dfw_1$-hierarchical free-connex query $Q(A) = R(A,B), S(B)$ from Example~\ref{ex:dynamic_overall_time} whose relations have size at most $N$.
 Figure~\ref{fig:intro-example2} shows the single view tree (bottom-left) that our approach constructs in the static case, and the other five view trees needed in the dynamic case.
 In the static case, since $Q$ is free-connex, its result can be computed in $\bigO{N}$ time and then its tuples can be enumerated with $\bigO{1}$ delay.
 Our approach does not partition the relations in the static case.
 We compute the view $V_B(A)$ in time $\bigO{N}$ by iterating over the tuples in $R$ and looking up for each tuple $(a,b)$ in $R$ the multiplicity of $b$ in $S$ in $\bigO{1}$ time.
 The result can be enumerated from the view $V_B(A)$ with $\bigO{1}$ delay.

 In the dynamic case, we partition relations $R$ and $S$ on the bound join variable $B$ and create the indicators $L_B(B)$ and $H_B(B)$ as in Figure~\ref{fig:intro-example2}.
 In the light case, we compute the view $V_B(A)$ in $\bigO{N}$ time: For each $(a,b)$ in the light part $R^B$ of $R$, we check the multiplicity of $b$ in the light part $S^B$ of $S$ using a constant-time lookup.
 In the heavy case, we compute the view $V_B(B)$ in $\bigO{N}$ time using the heavy indicator $\exists H_B$, the input relation $S$, and the projection $R'(B)$ of $R$ on $B$.